 If you are interested in the spas of Budapest, you will also be interested in

-Visiting the city's spas is undoubtedly one of the most authentic experiences you can have during this trip.
+Visiting the spas of the city is undoubtedly one of the most authentic experiences you can live during this trip.
 If you don't have much time available, at least go to the baths one afternoon (most of them close quite late so you won't be crowded with other tourist activities) and reserve the morning for, for example, a cruise on the Danube.
 I tell you about the best cruises here: Danube River Cruises in Budapest.

 The tour on the river that bathes the city is also a relaxed and authentic experience in which you can also see the main monuments of the city and learn about its culture with the indications of the guide.
 If you only have one day in Budapest, with the cruise and the visit to the baths you will leave the city with the feeling of having made the most of your time.